imytk/imytk.github.io/_pages/about.md

 **Affiliations**: Though I mostly work independently, I hold a number of affiliations: I am currently a part-time Research Fellow at the University of Warwick (UK), an Affiliated Researcher at [DICE Lab](https://www.dice-r-lab.com/) at the University of Gothenburg (Sweden), and a Visiting Lecturer at the University of Hertfordshire (UK).

-*AI/ML Consultancy*: I work as an external consultant for private institutions and government organisations, providing 1:1 and group-based consultation and training across many AI, machine learning, and data science-related areas.
+**AI & ML Consultancy**: I work as an external consultant for private institutions and government organisations, providing 1:1 and group-based consultation and training across many AI, machine learning, and data science-related areas.
 Click [here](/consultancy/) for more information.

 **Other**: I also try to maintain some public outreach activities for the artificial life community.
 Speaking of adaptive systems, I am also the Head Coach at [enactive Performance](https://enactive.co.uk).
 [More details here](/people/).